A steam room is a heated room that people use to relax and relieve some medical conditions. Gyms or spas often have a steam room.

-Steam rooms will break up the congestion in the sinuses and lungs and therefore can be used to help treat colds, unblock sinuses, and aid breathing.
+The steam from a steam room can break up the congestion in the sinuses and lungs and, therefore, might help treat colds, unblock sinuses, and aid breathing.

-It is worth noting that there is no scientific evidence to support the belief that using a steam room aids weight loss.
+There is no scientific evidence to support the belief that using a steam room aids weight loss.

 There will sometimes be a small amount of steam in the room if the user puts water onto the hot rocks.

 Examples of this risk are athlete’s foot and other fungal infections that can thrive in warm, humid conditions.
-So it is adviseable to wear a towel and flip-flops or shower shoes when inside a steam room.
+So it is advisable to wear a towel and flip-flops or shower shoes when inside a steam room.

-- pregnant women
+- pregnant people

 - anyone with heart disease